The Complete Guide to Getting a Modular Home Loan in 2025

 Modular vs. Traditional Mortgage

-Modular home loans combine construction and permanent financing, setting them apart from traditional mortgages.
+This financing combines construction and permanent financing, setting it apart from traditional mortgages.
 Here’s how they compare:

 Feature Modular Home Loan Traditional Mortgage